 A few years ago a friend of mine Sam Middlebrook sent a couple of us guys this game on the internet.
 It was a quirky little game of miniature golf, and he asked us to play the game and if we liked it, to pass it along to other friends of ours.
-I played the game, someone posted their score and it was lower than mine, so I played the game again, and again, and again determined to get the low score.
+I played the game once and went on to something else.
+A few days later someone posted their score, which it was lower than mine, and my competitive instincts kicked in so I went back to play the game determined to get the low score.

-I told some friends of mine about this quirky little game and what my score was and pretty soon they were also playing the game.
+I told some friends of mine about the game and what my score was and pretty soon they were also playing.
 We would brag about our low scores and talk about the holes that were easy and which ones were giving us a hard time.
-We told other folks about the game who also played all trying to get the low score.
+We shared strategy on where to hit the ball to get a hole in one, and told other folks about the game who also played all trying to get the low score.

 Fan One: Comfort Seekers

 We read about the first fan in verse 57: As they were walking along the road, a man said to him, I will follow you wherever you go.
-Notice he says I will follow you wherever.
-Wherever.
-He’s at least talking a good game, he says to Jesus I will follow you without reservation.
+I like the fact that this man said I will follow you wherever.
+He’s at least talking a good game, he says to Jesus I will follow you wherever without reservation.

-I could be wrong here, but I think that Jesus gives the man a real answer.
-Look at what Jesus is talking about; If you follow me you will lose possession of everything including the things that comfort you the most.
+But Jesus’ response is a real answer; it gives us some clarity not only to the request but to the one who is asking.
+I mean look at what Jesus is talking about; If you follow Me you will lose possession of everything including the things that comfort you the most.
 Jesus’s response draws attention to the fact that this man loved comfort more than following Him.

-MSNBC did a report on what they called the new vegetarians.
+A few years back NBC did a report on what they called the new vegetarians.
 In their interview they played a clip from Christy, a 28 year old woman, who spoke volumes about this new mindset.
-She said, I usually eat vegetarian; but I really like bacon.
+She said, I usually eat vegetarian; but I really like sausage.
+Which I totally understand by the way!
 She represents a growing number of people who refer to themselves as flexetarians.
 Most of the time they will refuse to eat meat, but once in a while they make an exception.
 Christy explained it this way, I really like vegetarian food, but I’m not 100 percent committed.

 Flexetarian is a good way to describe how many people today view their commitments.
 Flexitarians are committed until it becomes inconvenient and uncomfortable.
 So when the special is Filet Mignon then our commitments can be adjusted.
 And that’s the way many Christians approach their commitment to Jesus and Bible.

-I really like Jesus, but I don’t really like serving the poor, I’m not real big into the idea of going to church, my resources are spoken for.
+I really like Jesus, but I don’t really like serving the poor.
+I’m a big fan of my church but my resources are spoken for.
+I love worship, but only when we sing my favorite songs and the sermon doesn’t get on my toes.
 I love Jesus but this area of my life, when I’m with these friends, when I am at this place, well then I’m not 100 percent committed.
 I really like Jesus, but don’t expect me to change.

 When we wear the name of Christ and then try to pick and choose the teachings of Jesus that we’re going to follow we have become a Flexetarian or a fan.
-This man in verse 57 spoke words of commitment, but when Jesus painted him a picture of what that commitment looked like he seemed to back off.
-I think there are a lot of people who have made a decision to believe in Jesus, but never really committed to Jesus.
+This man in verse 57 spoke words of commitment, but when Jesus painted him a picture of what that commitment looked like he faced his own faith crisis.
+We have buildings all across our country that are filled with people who have made a decision to believe in Jesus, but never really committed to Jesus.

 We have to be really careful here because many of us grew up learning to be fan of Jesus instead of a follower of Jesus.
-We were raised to have a little bit of God, we were taught to have some Biblical morals.
-But one of the most dangerous ways to be raised is with a little bit of Jesus, it’s like an vaccine.
-A little bit can make you immune to the real thing.
+We went to Sunday School and Wednesday night prayer meetings and were taught to have some Biblical morals, to do Christian type things and we were never really introduced to Christ.
+One of the most dangerous ways to be raised is with a little bit of Jesus.
+It’s kind of like the flu shot, you get a little bit of the flu in your system and it makes you immune to the real thing.

 Fan Two: Maybe Later